Kingdom: Legendary War: Overview

-The program is a battle behind six trending K-pop boy groups: BtoB, iKON, SF9, Ateez, The Boyz, Stray Kids.The program features 4 rounds of performances, with the final round being broadcast live.
+The program is a battle between six trending K-pop boy groups: BtoB, iKON, SF9, Ateez, The Boyz, Stray Kids.The program features four rounds of performances, with the final round being broadcast live.

-The winner of the show will get a reality show specially for the winning boy group, plus a "Kingdom Week" special shows.
+The winner of the show [Stray Kids] was rewarded with a reality show specially for the winning boy group, plus a "Kingdom Week" special show.

 Promotion and broadcast

 A preliminary competition, titled Road to Kingdom, aired from April 30 to June 18, 2020.
 The Boyz won the competition, securing a spot in Kingdom.
-On December 6, through the 2020 Mnet Asian Music Awards, the first lineup for Kingdom was announced, and it consists of Road to Kingdom's winner The Boyz, alongside Stray Kids and Ateez.
+On December 6, through the 2020 Mnet Asian Music Awards, the first lineup for Kingdom was announced, and it consisted of Road to Kingdom's winner The Boyz, alongside Stray Kids and Ateez.

-On January 22, 2021, Mnet confirmed that the hosts of the show will be TVXQ.
+On January 22, 2021, Mnet confirmed that the hosts of the show would be TVXQ.
 Six days after, the network confirmed that iKON, SF9, and BtoB would join the lineup.

 On February 17, 2021, Mnet released the first trailer and announced a global live broadcast of the 100-second group introduction performances which is to be aired on February 23, 2021, via Mnet's YouTube channel.

 On March 16, 2021, Mnet released performance posters and announced a special stage featuring members from each group that was shown during the March 18 episode of M Countdown.

 The show was aired simulcast on Mnet Japan, AbemaTV in Japan and tvN Asia a day after the domestic broadcast.

 The final episode aired live and was live streamed on Mnet's YouTube channel.